gabekiriakos/Cosmos/README.md

 The custom `i3status.conf` needs to be placed in `/etc/` in order for py3status to work after it is installed.

-MPRIS is used to display player status.  [python-pydbus](https://www.archlinux.org/packages/community/any/python-pydbus/) is the only required dependency.
+MPRIS is used to display player status in py3status.  [python-pydbus](https://www.archlinux.org/packages/community/any/python-pydbus/) is the only required dependency.

 Notebook users can place `30-touchpad.conf` in `/etc/X11/xorg.conf.d/` for trackpad gestures.